 Who is it for?

-You will also qualify for the tax incentive if you have attained the age of 55 years at the time you are retrenched or if your retrenchment or loss of employment is as a result of you having become permanently incapable of holding an office or employment due to, for example, sickness, accident or injury.
+- your retrenchment or loss of employment is as a result of you having become permanently incapable of holding an office or employment due to, for example, sickness, accident or injury; or

 You will not qualify for the tax incentives in respect of severance benefits if you at any time held more than 5% of the issued shares or member’s interest in the company paying you the severance benefit.